thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

     - Select **Manual partitioning**.
     - **Do NOT format or delete** `nvme0n1p1` through `nvme0n1p5` (your Windows partitions).
     - Delete any existing Linux partitions to free up space.
-    - Create your new NixOS partitions:
+    - Create your new NixOS partitions in the freed space:
-      - **Recommended**: Create a separate `/boot` partition (ext4, \~512MB).
+      - An **existing EFI partition (`nvme0n1p1`)** mounted at `/boot/efi` (**do NOT format it**).
-      - A **swap partition** (recommended: 32GB for 32GB RAM).
-Note that full hibernation may be unreliable on this model; prioritize suspend-to-idle.
+      - A **swap partition**: Create a new partition, select "swap" for its filesystem type.
+Set its size to **32 GiB**.
-      - A root partition (`/`) using the remaining space (recommended: BTRFS or ext4).
+      - A root partition (`/`) using the remaining space.
-      - **Important for BTRFS**: Calamares formats BTRFS but doesn't create subvolumes.
-For a fully optimized BTRFS setup with subvolumes, a manual installation is recommended, or follow the post-installation steps below.
+        - **If choosing BTRFS:** Create a new partition, select "BTRFS" for its filesystem.
+Assign it the remaining disk space.
+Calamares will typically create default `@` and `@home` subvolumes within this.
+It might not allow you to easily create a separate `ext4` `/boot` partition in addition to `/boot/efi` with BTRFS.
+If you aim for the `ext4` `/boot` alongside BTRFS, the manual installation is much more straightforward.
-    - Mount `nvme0n1p1` (your existing EFI partition) at `/boot/efi` but **do NOT format it**.
+        - **If choosing Ext4 for root:** Create a new partition, select "ext4" for its filesystem.
+Assign it the remaining disk space.
+In this case, `/boot` will be a directory within your `ext4` root.
 5. Continue the installer, create your user account, set passwords, and confirm settings.
 6. Complete the installation and reboot.

-### Post-Installation BTRFS Setup (Calamares)
+### Post-Installation BTRFS Subvolume Setup (Calamares)

-Calamares installs directly to the BTRFS root (`subvolid=0`).
-To benefit from BTRFS features like snapshots, you can manually create subvolumes after installation.
+If Calamares installed your NixOS onto a BTRFS partition without creating the specific subvolume layout you desire (e.g., `@`, `@home`, `@nix`), you can manually create and organize them after installation.
 This involves moving data, so ensure you have backups.

 1. Boot into your new NixOS system.